mkosir/typescript-style-guide/coding-guidelines.md

 - Prop drilling should not become an issue, if it does [break out your render method](https://kentcdodds.com/blog/prop-drilling#how-can-we-avoid-problems-with-prop-drilling) and keep in mind that React components are functions, which should have single responsibility.
 - Component composition is not allowed.
-- Global state is not allowed.
 - Fetching of data is only allowed in container components.
+- Use of server-state library is encouraged ([react-query](https://tanstack.com/query/latest)).
+- use of client-state library for global state is not allowed.
+  Reconsider if something should be truly global across application, e.g. `themeMode`, `Permissions` or even that can be put in server-state user settings (e.g. `/me` endpoint).
+If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (no Redux).

 ## Tests